stashapp/CommunityScrapers/README.md

 Clicking on that button brings up a popup that lets you select which fields to update.

-Some scrapers support the scrape with function so you can you use that instead of adding a url.
+Some scrapers support the `Scrape with...` function so you can you use that instead of adding a url.

 ## Contributing